microsoft/atlas-design/site/src/atomics/colors.md

 # Color Atomics

 Atlas has CSS classes that allow you to easily apply themed background and text colors.
+Change the site's theme to see how each looks in different themes.

 ## Accessibility concerns